DHRUVPARASHAR21/protein-predictor/README.md

 Python: This was the main language I used.
 It's the foundation of the app.

 Streamlit: This is a great Python library.
-It let me build the user interface with Python code.
-I didn't need to use HTML or CSS.
+It let me build the user interface with Python code saved me from using HTML or CSS.

 Git & GitHub: I used these to manage my code.
 Git tracks every change I make.
 GitHub stores the project online.